CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 ![Detach volume.](https://a3s.fi/docs-files/sensitive-data/SD_Desktop/Detach_volume.png)

-### Reattach a volume to a new virtual desktop
+### Attach a volume to a new virtual desktop

-When you want to access the data saved in the detached volume, you can reattach it to a new virtual desktop.
+When you want to access the data saved in the detached volume, you can attach it to a new virtual desktop.

 1. Login to SD Desktop.
 On the homepage, click **SD Desktop management**.

 2. At the bottom of the page, under Desktop selection choose the necessary options (CSC project, operating system etc.).
 Follow steps 1-2 in these [instructions](./sd-desktop-create.md).

 3. Under **Add External Volume (optional)** click **Choose from existing volumes**.
-Dropdownn will show available volumes stored in the same CSC project.
+Dropdown will show available volumes stored in the same CSC project.
 Leave fields **Volume size** and **Volume name** empty.

 4. Click on **Create desktop**.